 AK: It was a daily fight to get in the room and stay in the room.
 Not even to speak of what it took to be kept abreast of a very last minute, disorganised schedule that included expensive international travel.
 In London, where I captured some of the most important scenes, that was the first time I stayed in the same hotel as him, at Brown’s, which was very expensive but it paid off.
 I don’t know if I would have gotten my way into those meetings if I wasn’t also a guest of the hotel, and wasn’t able to find out about things and push my way in.
 The other people he was meeting with had to agree, which was obviously out of my control, and sometimes also his.
 Very often, with reporters, he wouldn’t let me stay if he was going off the record or if it was a high profile reporter.
 I tried very hard to film his interviews with Michael Wolff and he wouldn’t let me in.

-So, there was plenty that I wasn’t able to see and I wanted to show that in the film as well, because I wanted to show the audience that there were limits to my access and show that I understand that there are limits to my access.
+So, there was plenty that I wasn’t able to see and I wanted to show that in the film as well because I wanted to show the audience that there were limits to my access and show that I understand that there are limits to my access.
 Especially in an observational, verité style film, you’re limited to a certain range of cinematic and story-telling devices.
 We tried really hard to try and just watch him, but also give the audience the sense that they’re observing him, rather than it being a direct platform for him to communicate what he’s doing.
 I think some films advocate for an issue or try to deliver their message to you, but for us in the edit, the guiding principle was: how to tell the story without empowering him and making it his unfiltered narrative.

 TD: Something funny about Steve Bannon is that, despite his political salesmanship and his carefully crafted persona, at times, he also seems to completely lack any self-awareness.
 There’s a great moment in the film when Paul Lewis from The Guardian basically rolls his eyes at the camera in response to one of his remarks.

 AK: Yes!
 When people ask, that’s normally my response to the question: what surprised you the most?
 Honestly, the way that he sometimes seems like he’s very self-aware, self-deprecating.
 He can make jokes and work a room, that requires self-awareness and social skills.
-Then there’s these other moments where he just totally reveals himself in ways that I genuinely don’t think that he saw.
+Then there are these other moments where he just totally reveals himself in ways that I genuinely don’t think that he saw.
 That’s what made him a good subject and made it possible to craft a film where he exposes himself.

 TD: Even when he’s trying to be self-deprecating, it’s often self-aggrandising as well.
 There’s that moment where he jokes that, when people find out that he drinks kombucha, its share price will drop 50%.